juju/docs/src/en/commands.md

 # Juju Command reference

-You can get a list of the currently used commands by entering `juju help commands` from the command line.
-The currently understood commands are listed here, with usage and examples.
+You can get a list of Juju commands by entering `juju help commands` on the command line.
+These commands are also listed here, with usage and examples.

-Click on the expander triangle to see the details for each command.
+Click on the expander triangle to see details of each command.

 ^# actions